 Let's Sprout is proof that an idea, a conversation, or a friendship can spark a movement.
 We are a group of young women that wanted to create opportunities for youth to connect with themselves, and be emboldened to demand environmental and social justice in their communities.

 Nunavut Basketball is an Non-Profit Organization.
 Our goal is to promote the sport of basketball for Nunavummiut of all ages across the Territory.
-We seek to develop our athletes skills on and off the basketball and have our athletes be lifelong leaders in their respective communities.
-Nunavut Basketball strives to provide a safe and inclusive environment for all it participants.
+We seek to develop our athletes' skills on and off the basketball court and have our athletes be lifelong leaders in their respective communities.
+Nunavut Basketball strives to provide a safe and inclusive environment for all its participants.

 Our company Ògo Tàwa Inc. helps gifted, underrepresented, underserved, and underemployed artists of African descent apply their artistic talents to enhance their financial security and provide better lives for themselves, their communities, and their families.
 We do this by packaging their creative talents for consumption by North American consumers, through music, theatre, film, visual art, and public art.

 The Ontario Council for International Cooperation (OCIC) is an expanding community of Ontario-based international cooperation and global citizenship-focused organizations, institutions, and individual associate members committed to working for global social justice, human dignity and participation for all.
 OCIC encourages the development of the Ontario international development and global education sectors and sharing of resources between OCIC members by providing forums for networking, communications and collaborative reflection and action, and facilitating capacity building in public engagement and organizational development.
 OCIC is a learning organization with inclusive, cooperative and participatory processes that are accessible and accountable to all members.